 Junior Recitals and Senior Music Education Recitals: Should be no less than 25 minutes and no more than 30 minutes of music per performer including breaks between numbers.
 Two such recitals must be combined whenever possible to present one full recital.
+Maximum time length is not negotiable; as such, no encores or speeches from the stage are permitted (please include any notes of thanks or acknowledgment in your program).

 Senior and Graduate Recitals: Should contain a maximum of 50 minutes of music and be no longer than one hour including intermission and breaks between works.
-NO ENCORES.
+Maximum time length is not negotiable; as such, no encores or speeches from the stage are permitted (please include any notes of thanks or acknowledgment in your program).